Taiwan Companies: Chunghwa Telecom

 AI and Cloud Services

-Through self-built cloud data centers and AI platforms, Chunghwa Telecom provides one-stop digital transformation solutions for enterprise customers.
-Its AI assistant "Smart Customer Service" and cloud ERP systems have become important tools for Taiwan SME digitalization.
+Through its self-built cloud data centers and AI platforms, Chunghwa Telecom provides enterprise customers with one-stop digital transformation solutions.
+Its AI assistant, “smart customer service,” and cloud ERP systems have become important tools for the digitalization of Taiwan’s small and medium-sized enterprises.

-Despite limited commercial benefits, Chunghwa Telecom continues investing in rural broadband construction, ensuring urban-rural digital divide doesn't widen.
-This "universal service" spirit reflects the social responsibility consciousness inherited from its state enterprise origins.
+Even where commercial returns are limited, Chunghwa Telecom continues to invest in broadband construction in remote areas, ensuring that the urban-rural digital divide does not widen.
+This spirit of “universal service” reflects the social responsibility associated with its origins as a state-owned enterprise.

-Through the "HiNet Digital Learning" platform and various digital literacy courses, Chunghwa Telecom helps people adapt to the digital age.
-Particularly during COVID-19, it provided free online teaching resources, supporting Taiwan-wide distance learning needs.
+Through the “HiNet Digital Learning” platform and various digital literacy courses, Chunghwa Telecom helps the public adapt to the digital age.
+During the COVID-19 pandemic in particular, it provided free online teaching resources to support remote education needs across Taiwan.

 Environmental Sustainability

-Chunghwa Telecom has committed to achieving carbon neutrality by 2030, actively investing in green data centers and renewable energy facilities.
-As Taiwan's largest telecommunications infrastructure operator, its environmental efforts demonstrate industry-wide impact.
+Chunghwa Telecom has committed to achieving carbon neutrality by 2030 and is investing in green data centers and renewable energy facilities.
+The electricity consumption of thousands of base stations across Taiwan is its primary target for carbon reduction.
+As Taiwan’s largest telecommunications infrastructure operator, its environmental practices have a demonstration effect for the entire industry.

 Talent Transformation Needs